 Tzfat (Safed) –

-Walk along the beautiful alleys, enter the many art galleries, talk with the local people about the mystics of the city and Judaism, enjoy the music coming out of the houses and just breathe in the extraordinary air.
+Walk along the beautiful alleys, enter the many art galleries, talk with the local people about the mystics of the city and Judaism, enjoy the music coming out of the houses, and simply breathe in the extraordinary air.

 Expected Weather: Hot temperature ranging from 20 degrees Celsius at night to 30 degrees at day.
 The great thing about Safed is that humidity levels are quite low, with only about 40% humidity during the day, which makes the temperature much more bearable.

-Places to Stay: There are some hotels inside the city, but if you want a cheaper stay you can check out Safed Inn, which is about a 10 minutes’ drive from the Old City by taxi.
+Places to Stay: There are some hotels inside the city, but if you want a cheaper stay you can check out Safed Inn, which is about a 10 minutes drive from the Old City by taxi.
 If you want to stay in dorm rooms, enter the official hostel websites, where you will probably find the best prices.

 The Golan Heights –

-If you’re searching for some cool temperature during the Israeli Summer, you might find it in the Golan Heights, which is one if the highest regions of Israel.
+If you’re searching for some cool temperature during the Israeli Summer, you might find it in the Golan Heights, which is one of the highest regions of Israel.

 Although the Golan is less green in Summer, it is still a nice place to visit.
 The best experience in the Golan in Summer is the springs and streams, where you can cool down from the heat.

-One small and beautiful spring in the southern Golan is Aiah Spring (עין אי”ה), that overlooks all three countries: Israel, Jordan and Syria.
-You can get to the spring be rented car.
-Waze: מעיין עין אי”ה.
+One small and beautiful spring in the southern Golan is Aiah Spring (עין אי”ה), that overlooks all three countries: Israel, Jordan, and Syria.
+You can get to the spring by rented car.
+Type into Waze: “מעיין עין אי”ה”.